monika-mak/Project_Portfolio_2-Friends_Trivia/README.md

 ### User Stories

-**As a user I:**
+**As a user, I:**

-* Want the quiz to be responsive to my devices.
+- Want the quiz to be responsive to my devices.
-* Want clear instructions on how to navigate through the quiz.
+- Want clear instructions on how to navigate through the quiz.
-* Want to know how many questions are there.
+- Want to know how many questions there are.
-* Want to know if I selected the correct answer.
+- Want to know if I selected the correct answer.
-* Want to get help if I am stuck on a question.
+- Want to get help if I am stuck on a question.
-* Want to be able to reset the quiz if I made a mistake.
+- Want to be able to reset the quiz if I made a mistake.
-* Want to know what question number I am on during the quiz.
+- Want to know what question number I am on during the quiz.
-* Want to know my score during the quiz.
+- Want to know my score during the quiz.
-* Want to know what the correct answer is if I selected the wrong answer.
+- Want to know what the correct answer is if I selected the wrong answer.
-* Want to know my final score.
+- Want to know my final score.

 ### First Time Visitor Goals